 The Annual Report of the Committee Appointed to Monitor the Effectiveness of the Garda Diversion Programme 2015 has been published.
-The Report provides an overview of crime committed by young people in 2015 and the numbers of children referred for consideration of their admission to the Diversion Programme.
+The Report provides an overview of crime committed by young people in 2015 and the numbers of children referred for consideration for admission to the Diversion Programme.
 In 2015, 184 fewer children came to the notice of An Garda Síochána than in 2014.

 The Diversion Programme promotes restorative justice and the use of restorative practices as a way of working with children and young people whose behaviour has caused harm or distress to their victims.
 The focus is on repairing the harm caused to a victim or caused by the criminal behaviour.
 In 2015, the Diversion Programme administered 891 cautions using this approach, and where the victim was present and included in the process.